Raymond Daniels (martial artist): Bellator Kickboxing

-He defeated Francesco Moricca at Bellator Kickboxing 1 on April 16, 2016 in Turin via TKO (liver kick) in the first round.
+On April 16, 2016, he defeated Francesco Moricca at Bellator Kickboxing 1 in Turin via TKO (liver kick) in the first round.

-He defeated Stefano Bruno at Bellator Kickboxing 2 on June 24, 2016 in St. Louis via TKO (liver kick) in the first round.
+On June 24, 2016, he defeated Stefano Bruno at Bellator Kickboxing 2 in St. Louis via TKO (liver kick) in the first round.

-He defeated Zsolt Benedek at Bellator Kickboxing 3 on September 17, 2016 in Budapest via unanimous decision.
+On September 17, 2016, he defeated Zsolt Benedek at Bellator Kickboxing 3 in Budapest via unanimous decision.

-He defeated Csaba Gyorfi at Bellator Kickboxing 6 on April 14, 2017 in Budapest via TKO (liver kick).
+On April 14, 2017, he defeated Csaba Gyorfi at Bellator Kickboxing 6 in Budapest via TKO (liver kick).

-He defeated Karim Ghajji at Bellator Kickboxing 7 on September 23, 2017 in San Jose via TKO (doctor stoppage).
+On September 23, 2017, he defeated Karim Ghajji at Bellator Kickboxing 7 in San Jose via TKO (doctor stoppage).

-He defeated Giannis Boukis at Bellator Kickboxing 8 on December 9, 2017 in Florence via unanimous decision (29-28, 30–27, 30-27).
+On December 9, 2017, he defeated Giannis Boukis at Bellator Kickboxing 8 in Florence via unanimous decision (29-28, 30–27, 30-27).

-He defeated Djibril Ehouo at Bellator Kickboxing 9 on April 6, 2018 in Budapest via unanimous decision (50-44, 50–44, 50-43).
+On April 6, 2018, he defeated Djibril Ehouo at Bellator Kickboxing 9 in Budapest via unanimous decision (50-44, 50–44, 50-43).

-He defeated Zakaria Laaouatni at Bellator Kickboxing 11 on December 1, 2018 in Genoa via majority decision (29-29, 29–28, 29-28).
+On December 1, 2018, he defeated Zakaria Laaouatni at Bellator Kickboxing 11 in Genoa via majority decision (29-29, 29–28, 29-28).

 Mixed martial arts

-More than a decade after his first MMA bout, Daniels returned to mixed martial arts and faced Wilker Barros at Bellator Birmingham on May 4, 2019.
+On May 4, 2019, more than a decade after his first MMA bout, Daniels returned to mixed martial arts and faced Wilker Barros at Bellator Birmingham.
 He won the fight via knockout in the first round.

-Daniels next faced Jason King at Bellator 238 on January 25, 2020.
+On January 25, 2020, Daniels next faced Jason King at Bellator 238.
 He won the fight via TKO in the first round.

-Daniels faced Peter Stanonik at Bellator 245 on September 11, 2020.
+On September 11, 2020, Daniels faced Peter Stanonik at Bellator 245.
 The bout ended in a No Contest after multiple intentional groin kicks from Daniels rendered Stanonik unable to continue.

-As the last bout of his prevailing contract, Daniels faced Peter Stanonik in an immediate rematch on April 16, 2021 at Bellator 257.
+On April 16, 2021, on the last bout of his prevailing contract, Daniels faced Peter Stanonik in an immediate rematch at Bellator 257.
 He won the bout via unanimous decision.

 Karate Combat

-Daniels announced that he had signed an exclusive multi-fight contract with Karate Combat.
+In 2022, Daniels announced that he had signed an exclusive multi-fight contract with Karate Combat.
 Daniels made his debut at Karate Combat 35 on August 27, 2022, where he defeated Franklin Mina via unanimous decision.

+On December 17, 2022, Daniels next faced former karate world champion and 2020 Olympic silver medalist Rafael Aghayev for the interim Karate Combat Welterweight Championship at Karate Combat 37.
+Daniels lost by unanimous decision.

 Personal life

 Daniels is a father and currently lives in Orange, California.
 He is an instructor at World Champion Karate in Orange, California with his business partner Steven Horst.
 Daniels recently co-founded "ICE Martial Arts", a personal training and nutrition institute.
 He refrains from recreational drug use.

-Daniels is married to fellow mixed martial arts fighter Colbey Northcutt, sister of Sage Northcutt, who is also a MMA fighter.
-Their marriage took place on August 24, 2019 in Temecula, California.
+Daniels is married to fellow mixed martial arts fighter Colbey Northcutt, sister of Sage Northcutt, who is also an MMA fighter.
+Their marriage took place on August 24, 2019, in Temecula, California.